Diamond Head, Hawaii: In popular culture

 Diamond Head appears on an 80-cent air mail stamp issued in 1952 to pay for shipping orchids to the U.S. mainland.

 Charlton Heston stars in the 1963 film Diamond Head, in a role that Clark Gable was supposed to play.

 "Diamond Head" an instrumental song by Danny Hamilton recorded in 1964 by The Ventures, was an international hit.
 The song was especially popular in Japan where it became the first single to sell a million copies.

 A 1975 televised game show, The Diamond Head Game, was set at Diamond Head.

 Several television shows set in Hawaii feature episodes filmed on or near Diamond Head and include frequent shots of the crater as a scenic backdrop.
 These include the original 1968 Hawaii Five-O and 2010 reboot, as well as the original 1980 Magnum, P.I. and 2018 reboot.

 The Crater was the location of several concerts in the 1960s and 1970s.
 First held on New Year's Day 1969, and often known as Hawaiian Woodstock, Diamond Head Crater Festivals, sometimes called Sunshine Festivals, were all-day music celebrations held in the 1960s and '70s, attracting over 75,000 attendees for performances of the Grateful Dead, Santana, America, Styx, Journey, War, and Tower of Power, alongside Hawaiian talent like Cecilio & Kapono and the Mackey Feary Band.
 The one-day festivals became two-day events in 1976 and 1977, but were canceled by the Hawai'i Department of Land and Natural Resources because of community noise and environmental impact concerns.
 Many items from the bands were brought into and out of the Crater by helicopter.

+Diamond Head has been a popular theme in music.
+The 1916 Hawaiian language classic Kaimana Hila by Charles King is an ode to Diamond Head, as are songs by the Beach Boys and the Ventures, both titled "Diamond Head".